mugen430/Read-Me-Generator-HW07/README.md

   # Installation Instructions
-  ## Clone my repo to your system, upon running terminal cd to the file and run "npm i inquirer" after it is finished installing run "node index.js" if it doesnt work refer to console for errors.
+  ## Clone my repo to your system, upon running terminal cd to the file and run "npm i" after it is finished installing run "node index.js" if it doesnt work refer to console for errors.

   # Language